XavierBerger/RPi-Monitor/docs/source/22_extraction.rst

 Metrics extraction configuration
 ================================
-This part of the configuration file is defining which data to extract how to extract them and when.
+This chapter is defining which data to extract how to extract them and when.

-.. note:: You will notice that metrics in **RPi-Monitor** are named **KPI**.
-          **KPI** means Key Performance Indicator.
+You will notice that metrics in **RPi-Monitor** are named **KPI** for Key Performance Indicator.

 Include
 -------